Dr. Keen

 October 6 2008

-Cyber Defense Threat: Banner Ads
+Cyber Defense Threats: Banner Ads

 Banner ads are a type of online advertisement.
 Unlike pop-ups, banner ads are "embedded" or part of the web page.
 They come in a variety of sizes, but are usually a rectangular box.
 They can have images, text, and animations.
 Banner ads can look like games, have video or sound, and can even appear to float on top of the web page.
 They are designed to tempt you away from the site you are visiting to their company's Web site by looking fun and exciting.